ssbc/docs/blog/sbot-announce.md

 The joy of desktop computing is the creative freedom it gives you.
 When networks stop you from making your own applications, then something's wrong.

-Scuttlebot puts the business-logic in the client.
-This leaves users free to hack and fork their applications.
+Scuttlebot leaves the business-logic in the client, so that users are free to alter their applications.
+Its network replicates data, and that's it.
+All other behaviors are in "userland."

 The Secure Scuttlebutt network is an autonomous mesh.
 Each computer runs independently, and does not have to trust its peers to exchange data.